vechain/veworld-dapp/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+If you wish to serve the production build locally:
+`yarn build`
+`npm install -g serve`
+`serve -s build`

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**